DaanVanVugt/flogging/README.md

 log_root_debug(format)
 log_root_trace(format)
 ```
 Where `format` is usually `*`, but can be adjusted to suit your needs.
-Remember to include a single `A` specifier for the log lead.
+Remember to include a single `A` specifier for the log lead if you set it yourself.

 The functions print a log message only if the level is greater than or equal to the current minimum loglevel.
-The second set of functions function includes a check to print a log message only from the root MPI process, if compiled
+The second functions include a check to print a log message only from the root MPI process, if compiled
 with `USE_MPI`.
 If not compiled with `USE_MPI`, it works the same as the log function.

 If you do not want to use the preprocessor macros, you can log like this.